-eligible costs you incur on agreed project activities specified in your grant agreement (i.e. we will not pay for any expenses you incur before the grant agreement is signed).
+eligible costs you incur on agreed project activities specified in your grant agreement.

 You must incur the eligible expenses on your project activities between the start date and completion date of your grant agreement for it to be eligible.

 5.4 What the grant money cannot be used for